 Once defined core values should be visible in every aspect of company operations, from internal reviews, during sales and marketing pitches, integration into hiring practices, orientation, onboarding, and so on.

 The company’s well-being lies in its employees and the company would do well to highlight those employees who are examples of the values to others to appreciate and emulate.

 Rewarding employees who best uphold the core values at regular intervals would be a good way to reinforce the core values amongst all employees and would serve as a constant reminder for all the workforce

 The ideas so gathered will be deliberated upon and distilled to arrive at the core values which will resonate with the company’s mission.
-Once finalised the values will be communicated to all the employees of the organisation
+Once finalized the values will be communicated to all the employees of the organization

-It is possible for a company to attract the best talent pool, when their culture speaks for them.
-Employees of such strong organisations become the representatives of the company even when they are away from the office environment.
+It is possible for a company to attract the best talent pool when their culture speaks for them.
+Employees of such strong organizations become the representatives of the company even when they are away from the office environment.
 Their individual culture speaks of the company’s culture.

 When a company has its core values in place and up for everyone to see, it gives an opportunity for the world to see how the company operates.
 If people like what they see, they will speak about it to others thereby providing word of mouth promotion.

 Every business is different and would tend to have different core values.
-However they may be worded, there are some basic principles which would be alike to all.
+However they may be worded, there are some basic principles that would be alike to all.

 Doing the right thing at all times in a fair manner is the way to ensure the company stays in business for a long time

-A company which respects all its employees in an unbiased manner goes a long way in gaining the trust and commitment of its workforce.
+A company that respects all its employees in an unbiased manner goes a long way in gaining the trust and commitment of its workforce.